Zero-mode contribution and quantized first order phase transition in a droplet quark matter: Droplet quark matter with PBC and APBC for quarks

 It is well-known the ground state of the system is determined by the effective potential.
-We show the effective potential of the finite size system by applying P-BC and AP-BC boundary condition, respectively in Fig.\ref{fig:omega}.
-At $T=0,\mu=0$, it is observed that when applying the P-BC for quarks, the effective potential becomes lower with decreasing size, while when applying the AP-BC for quarks, the effective potential becomes higher with decreasing size.
-This indicates that the small system prefers the P-BC for quarks, in which the zero-momentum mode is taken into account.
+We show the effective potential of the finite size system by applying PBC and APBC boundary condition, respectively in Fig.\ref{fig:omega}.
+At $T=0,\mu=0$, it is observed that when applying the PBC for quarks, the effective potential becomes lower with decreasing size, while when applying the APBC for quarks, the effective potential becomes higher with decreasing size.
+This indicates that if there is no other physical constraint, the quark-droplet prefers the PBC for quarks, in which the zero-momentum mode is taken into account.

-From the effective potential in Fig. \ref{fig:omega}, we can read the chiral condensation in the vacuum, and the corresponding constituent quark mass and pion mass are shown in Fig. \ref{fig:M-P-AP-PV} by applying the P-BC and AP-BC for quarks, respectively.
-We can read that when applying the P-BC for quarks, with the decreasing of the system size, the chiral condensate enhances while pion mass keeps as a constant.
+From the effective potential in Fig. \ref{fig:omega}, we can read the chiral condensation in the vacuum, and the corresponding constituent quark mass and pion mass are shown in Fig. \ref{fig:M-P-AP-PV} by applying the PBC and APBC for quarks, respectively.
+We can read that when applying the PBC for quarks, with the decreasing of the system size, the chiral condensate enhances while pion mass keeps as a constant.
 This is the familiar phenomenon of catalysis of chiral symmetry breaking also observed in quark matter under strong magnetic fields, where only neutral pion keeps as pseudo NG boson.
-On the other hand, if AP-PC is applied for quarks, it is found that the chiral symmetry is restored in small system and pions become heavier in the vacuum.
-From symmetry analysis, it is unlikely the internal symmetry of quarks will be affected by finite size.
+On the other hand, if APPC is applied for quarks, it is found that the chiral symmetry is restored in small system and pions become heavier in the vacuum.